TOP

 Process

-In some cases, the Court may require 2 adult male Muslims witnesses to give evidence on your behalf.
+At the Hearing, the Court will decide on your divorce case based on the evidence that you have submitted in your affidavits.
+In some cases, the Court may require 2 adult male Muslims witnesses (or its equivalent) to give evidence for your case.

-Court Documents issued Post Divorce
+Court Documents Issued Post Divorce

 Decree – A Decree of Divorce is made by the Court upon the dissolution of marriage between parties.
 This document may also contain other Orders made by the Court in respect of the parties.